 Buckminster Fuller once said, “In order to change an existing paradigm you do not struggle to try and change the problematic model.
 You create a new model and make the old one obsolete.
 That, in essence, is the higher service to which we are all being called.”

 Colleen Unema combined her educator mindset with a vision to “bring sustainable environmental practices to a very old industry” known for delivering a “dirty, dingy, not-very-pleasant laundry experience.”
 Brio is a business based on the “planet positive laundromat” with eco-friendly washing machines and dryers, reduced energy use, strong customer focus, attention to market trends, and understanding community needs.
 Colleen and Travis’ entrepreneurial journey proves that sustainable approaches can succeed and thrive.

-We hear there is BIG news.
 What’s happening at Brio Laundry and Brio Cleaners?

 Colleen: The BIG news is that Brio is going to be licensed all over the country!

 We’ve been designing a learning management system with videos for onboarding our employees, which caught the attention of a national start-up.
-We’re teaching this start-up about triple bottom line business practices: doing laundry in a non-toxic way, while saving water, gas, and electricity.
+We’re teaching this start-up about triple-bottom-line business practices: doing laundry in a non-toxic way, while saving water, gas, and electricity.

 The parent company of this start-up wants to build three Brio Laundry stores to start.
 Our Bellingham location will be the flagship store and national training center.
 We’re starting with two groups of people coming in this month.
 I’ll be doing the training, and Travis will be in charge of expansion and operations.